Etiuni: Rulers

 Other kings of regions of Etiuni were likely rulers of smaller kingdoms or local chieftains.
 These included: Murinu of Uelikuni, Murini of Abiliani, Ṣinalbi of Lueḫi, Rashu of Ruishia, and Kapurini of Iga (Iya).

 In historiography

-Petrosyan theorized that memories of Etiuni may have been passed down by the medieval Armenian historian Moses of Khoren.
+Petrosyan theorized that memories of Etiuni may have been passed down by the medieval Armenian historian Movses Khorenatsi.

 In the History of Armenia, Khoren says the historically unattested Armenian king, Zarmayr, led an army of "Ethiopians" to aid Troy during the Trojan War.
 Petrosyan speculated that Khoren or his contemporaries may have confused "Etio" for "Ethiopia" (a name they would have been more familiar with through Biblical studies).

-Petrosyan also suggested that the well-known Armenian legend of Aram the Handsome may have been a mythologized version of the conflict between Etiuni (represented by Aram) and Urartu (represented by the Assyrian queen Semiramis).
-Urartu may have been become conflated with Semiramis as Urartu's capital was Tushpa, near the city of Van, and a medieval name for Van was Shamiramakert ("city of Semiramis").

 Archaeology

 Archaeologists connect Etiuni with the Lchashen-Metsamor culture.
 Lchashen-Metsamor culture ultimately descends from the Trialeti-Vanadzor culture.

 Ishtikuni, near modern Lchashen, is a notable Etiunian archaeological site.

 The Metsamor site, near modern Taronik, was an important metal-working center during the Iron Age.